microwavedcola1/mango-vial/README.md

 # IMPORTANT NOTE

-For the best serum-vial data reliability it's advised to [set up a dedicated Solana RPC node](https://docs.solana.com/running-validator) and connect `serum-vial` to it instead of default `https://solana-api.projectserum.com` which may rate limit or frequently restart Websocket RPC connections since it's a public node used by many.
+For the best mango-vial data reliability it's advised to [set up a dedicated Solana RPC node](https://docs.solana.com/running-validator) and connect `mango-vial` to it instead of default `https://solana-api.projectserum.com` which may rate limit or frequently restart Websocket RPC connections since it's a public node used by many.

 ---